Dillon Beach, California: History

 The Coast Miwok people had a presence in the area around Dillon Beach long before Europeans arrived in the Americas.
-It is thought that a few of their villages lay within the greater Dillon Beach area, including one around the feature known locally as the Sand Point.
+It is thought that a few of their villages were located within the greater Dillon Beach area, including one around the feature known locally as the Sand Point.

 In the 1850s, local historical figure Tom Wood operated in the area, employing the natives in harvesting of grain to be milled nearby.
-He would attempt to ensure that they were not taken advantage of by the British, French, or American traders that would ply the coast.
+He would attempt to ensure that they were not taken advantage of by the British, French, or American traders who frequented the coast.
 Hides and tallow were traded for various manufactured goods, among them whiskey.
-Despite Wood's efforts, many of them would fall victim to alcoholism, and while a few claim descent from the local Coast Miwoks, no full-blooded members live today.
+Despite Wood's efforts, many of them succumbed to alcoholism.
+Today, while a few individuals claim descent from the local Coast Miwoks, no full-blooded members are alive.
 Tom's Point, immediately south of Dillon Beach on the eastern shore of the bay, is named for Tom Wood, and Wood resided there with the small village he ingratiated himself into.

 Irishman George Dillon and wife Mathilda arrived at what is now Dillon Beach from the eastern U.S. in 1868.
 When his friends and family showed interest in the area, he thought to capitalize on it; in 1888, he built an 11 bedroom hotel, restaurant, and general store.
 This is the Dillon Beach Resort in operation today.
 Visitors would explore the area on their way up the coast toward the redwood forests, strolling the beach, fishing, or digging clams from the nearby clam bars of Tomales Bay.

 In 1903, Dillon sold out to John Keegan with the agreement that the beach would always be named Dillon Beach.
 Keegan also built cottages, one of which still stands along the road to the beach.
 Keegan ran a stagecoach from Dillon Beach to Tomales where it met the train.

 Keegan sold the holdings to the California Eucalyptus Plantation Company in 1911.
 They planted the area with eucalyptus trees, a few of which still stand, but continued to operate the resort, and redoubled these efforts as the eucalyptus crop proved to warp easily and was effectively worthless.
 Under the subsidiary of the Dillon Beach Company, they operated the resort, ferried guests from the train in Tomales, ran a charter boat, and created Portola Beach, a subdivision along Cliff Street.
 Try as they might, their Dillon Beach operations were failing.